• Skip to primary navigation

 Barry Elad

-Barry Elad is a seasoned fintech, AI analyst, and founder of SQ Magazine.
+Barry Elad is a seasoned journalist and analyst specializing in finance, technology, AI, and founder of SQ Magazine.
 He explores the world of artificial intelligence, uncovering trends, data, and real-world impacts for readers.
 When he’s off the page, you’ll find him cooking healthy meals, practicing yoga, or exploring nature with his family.

 Reader Interactions